Weak Convergence Of Tamed Exponential Integrators for Stochastic Differential Equations: Proof of Theorem : bounded moments

-{The boundedness of the third term on the RHS is due to the $\Dt$ dependence of the upper bound of stochastic norm of $\norm{\SG{t_{k+1},t_{k}} }$ given in Lemma \ref{lem:SG_bnd} }.
-On the other hand, the last two terms are shown to be bounded in \cite[Lemma 3.5]{hutzenthaler2012}. \end{proof}
+The second and third terms are shown to be bounded in \cite[Lemma 3.5]{hutzenthaler2012}.
+On the other hand, the boundedness of the last term on the RHS is due to the $\Dt$ dependence of the upper bound of $\eval{\exp(\norm{ B_i} \vert \DW{k} \vert)}$ as shown in the proof of Lemma \ref{lem:SG_bnd} (ii). \end{proof}